azariak/CivicFlow/README.md

 ## TODO:
 - Use https://github.com/vduquette/toronto-open-data-mcp-server to connect to Gemini to allow natural querying of municipal data
 - Suggested questions and answers
-- Add .env file, local version, purchase domain?
+- Add .env file in addition to settings modal
-- Better mobile support, fix skyline on mobile
+- Purchase domain?
 - Analytics
 - Voice mode?